BabsLabs/errormoji/README.md

 # config/environments/production.rb
 Rails.application.config.errormoji_enabled = false
 ```

+**How it works:**
+When Rails boots, the Railtie checks `config.errormoji_enabled`.
+If set to `true`, Errormoji will decorate exception messages with emojis.
+If set to `false`, decoration is disabled.
+This lets you control Errormoji behavior per environment, with no manual initializer required!

 **Note:**
 While Errormoji makes your errors way more fun (⌐■_■), we don’t recommend enabling it in production—unless your ops team loves errormojis as much as you do!
 Decorated error messages might confuse your logs, monitoring tools, or that one serious developer on your team.
 But hey, you’re the boss: enable Errormoji wherever you want!